EVPN-VXLAN Configuration

 RSVDC-FB1-LF1-2 | Leaf | Fabric #1, VSX Leaf Pair #1, Member #2 |

-RSVDC-FB1-SA1 | Server Access (Sub Leaf) | Fabric #1, VSF Server Access Stack #1 |
+RSVDC-FB1-LF3-SA1 | Server Access (Sub Leaf) | Fabric #1, VSF Server Access Stack #1 attached to Leaf Pair #3 |

-Note: VSF stacks used in the server access role comprise two or more switches.
+Note: VSF stacks used in the server access role contain two or more switches.
 The stack operates as a single logical switch with a single control plane.
 It is not possible to differentiate between stack members using a unique hostname.

 Underlay Connectivity and Addressing